StrixSC/INF1900/projet/README.md

 # INF 1900/

+### The following readme is entirely in French and this is the only part of it that is in English.
+This project was due for our embedded systems class INF1900.
+The following contains the specs regarding the material we had to use and the procedure we took in order to complete the given task: Making a linetracker robot for a given trajectory.

+### Thank you for using https://www.deepl.com/translator to translate anything that is not understandable :)

 Projet 1: Initiation aux systems embarques avec la conception d'un robot suiveur de ligne

 Robot Name: Strix